 The GSAL Journal is the student-led academic journal of the Grammar School at Leeds (GSAL).
 Produced primarily by students and intended for a wide audience, this online publication is designed to be a space for students of all ages and abilities to share their passion, curiosity and creativity across all academic subjects and wider areas of interest.

 This exciting project started life as the VI Academic Extension Newsletter, evolving naturally through integration with Salutaris, the Sixth Form academic journal, before migrating online to become The GSAL Journal.
 The Journal aims to create an inclusive, stimulating and academically-enriching environment based around a desire to participate, engage and learn through experience, debate and reflection.
-Three student-led partner publications have recently been introduced, further broadening the scope of the project: Humanities Journal, Politics in Review and Science Magazine are all welcome additions to The GSAL Journal community.
+Four student-led partner publications have been introduced, further broadening the scope of the project: the Humanities Journal, Politics in Review, Science Magazine and, most recently, The Scribe are all welcome additions to The GSAL Journal community.

 The GSAL Journal brings together diverse student contributions from all walks of school life, including but not limited to Faculty Leaders, 2008 Society (GSAL’s critical thinking group), Media Society and UPSoc (GSAL’s equality and diversity group), for example.
 Students are encouraged to take responsibility for the sourcing, collation, peer review and publication of content; they take a leading role in developing high quality, inspirational content that is both relevant and engaging for our current generation of young people.
 From writing and podcasting through to vlogging and even documentary film making, The GSAL Journal provides students with the opportunity to showcase their brilliance.